-These additions will remain in effect, along with the original executive order, until May 8, 2020 unless the Governor states differently.
-State and local authorities have the final jurisdiction in these matters under current state of emergency.
+Both sets of these additions will remain in effect, along with the original executive order, until May 8, 2020 unless the Governor states differently.
+State and local authorities have the final jurisdiction in these matters under the current state of emergency.

 The West Florida District’s position remains that all West Florida District churches comply with these and all other recommendations by the Federal, State, and Local authorities.
-Every church should take this matter serious and adopt a plan of action that will assure the safest possible path to continue to be the Church in their local community while remaining in compliance with the recommendations.
+Every church should take this matter seriously and adopt a plan of action that will assure the safest possible path to continue to be the Church in their local community while remaining in compliance with the recommendations.
 The health and safety of our congregants as well as members of our community must be a priority.

 - Pray and do not fear.

 - Be “The Church” even in these difficult times.
 Look for opportunities to serve your community.
 (Check with local agencies, such as your school district, to see where you and your church could best serve your community during this time.)

 - Stay alert to all current statements from local, state and national agencies.